naveenkbiju/eyetracker/README.md

 We are doing the project using two methods, using Python OpenCV and using WebGazer.

 In the first method, we are going to make a library specifically for gaze-tracking using Python.
 -The first step is to detect the face of the user, and extract the eye-region from it and subsequently track the pupil movement from that region.
 The face and eye-region is detected by Haar Cascade classifier files and the pupil is tracked using blob detection algorithm.
 We create a calibration model to calculate accurate gaze points.
-This data from the calibration model is then put into a linear regression model to predict the gaze point.
+This data from the calibration model is then put into a different regression models to predict the gaze point.

 Dataset used:
 Haar Cascade Classifiers